software-students-spring2022/final-project-nyu-marketplace/UX-DESIGN.md

 https://ruochenmiao812649.invisionapp.com/console/share/TFZ9CMV5PNX

 Users are expected to start from the home page unlogged.
+Usage of pages are listed below.

 ## Appmap